AdrianOsak/100_days_of_code/README.md

 ## 17th day 25.05.2023

 Today's lesson was about to build a project with display of piano board.
 Except that I read article about 5 AI tools to make coding easier, maybe I'll try some of them in the future.

+## 18th day 27.05.2023

+I started to build technical documentation page, it was a task on fCC.

+## BREAK - I had a problem with my back and I was unable to work for a couple of days.

+## 19th day 31.05.2023

+Today was first day after the brake when I made something.
+I was finishing technical documentation page and almost done it, it only needs media querries.